Thank you for reading our post, please rate this article at the end.

 They started as a mere expansion of vehicles by automobile and adventure lovers, but they are now much more than that.

-Today, RVs are useful for occasional camping and living and transporting touring artists from one city or country to the other.
+Today, RVs are useful for occasional camping, living, and transporting touring artists from one city or country to another.